 - Investigating the effects and mechanisms of action of single and formulated herbs.

 - Determination of pharmacological profile on active substances.

 - Development of methods for quality evaluation and quality control of Chinese medicines.

 The term Chinese Herb describes a natural product which can have originated in any country.
 It is grouped as a Chinese Herb when it is described and understood using the theoretical foundations of Chinese Medicine (TCM).
 The classifications includes flavour, temperature, action and which body system they effect.
 Foods are also classified in this way but don’t act as strongly as herbs.
-Chinese herbs you are probably aware of include ginseng, ginger, cinnamon, goji berries, chrysanthemum, peppermint and dandelion.
-So many herbs and spices have made there way around the world during early times of trade.
+Chinese herbs you may be aware of include ginseng, ginger, cinnamon, goji berries, chrysanthemum, peppermint and dandelion.
+So many herbs and spices have made their way around the world during early times of trade.
 But also many of the herbs are only found in the region of China.